alphagov/govuk-content-publishing-guidance/app/writing-to-gov-uk-standards/style-guides/technical-a-to-z.md

 ### SOAP

-Do not expand the acronym if you’re writing for API development teams.
+Do not expand the acronym if you're writing for API development teams.

 ### SQL